-Ways to Help Children Learn Gratitude
+How to Help Children Learn Gratitude

-More Gratitude Exercises for Children
+5 Gratitude Exercises for Children

 Keep a Gratitude Journal

 cSome simple, regular routines can help build a sense of gratitude.
 At mealtime, each family member can say what they’re grateful for that day.
 Or in the morning, children can start the day stating what they’re grateful for.
 This can help children begin on the right foot and set the mood for the rest of the day.

 Make a Gratitude Tree

-Write Gratitude Poems
+Write Poems About Gratitude

 Make a Gratitude Box or Jar

 This is a simple craft that helps children gather tangible evidence of how much they have to be grateful for.
 Any box or jar will do, but you can craft a special one if you want.

 Each day, help your child write what they’re grateful for on a slip of paper and put it in the box or jar.
 At the end of the month, or on a special day, take out the paper and read each piece with your child.